Murder of Rachel Hoffman: Murder investigation and sentencing

-According to police documents, a witness described seeing the BMW stuck in a ditch, with a 2005 Volvo belonging to Hoffman idling nearby, between 7 pm and 7:30 pm, about 30 minutes after the police lost track of Hoffman.
+According to police documents, a witness described seeing the BMW stuck in a ditch in Taylor County, with a 2005 Volvo belonging to Hoffman idling nearby, between 7:00 p.m. and 7:30 p.m., about 30 minutes after the police lost track of Hoffman.
 The witness claimed that the BMW drove off when he stopped to help the driver try to get the car out of the ditch, but the vehicle later returned as the witness was leaving.
 The witness claimed he became suspicious and decided to leave when the driver of the Volvo opened the trunk and revealed a camouflage blanket and neat stacks of female clothing.

 Deneilo R. Bradshaw, 23, and Andrea Jabbar Green, 25, who were fired from their jobs at a window tint and car detailing shop just days before the incident, were charged with armed robbery in connection with the events leading up to Hoffman's death.

 The Tallahassee Police Department admitted that Hoffman had no training to work undercover, she did not know the two men targeted in the sting, and she had no experience with cocaine or firearms and very little with MDMA.
 The officers involved in the operation were suspended with pay, and the family filed a wrongful death lawsuit against the city.

 The two sellers were charged by a grand jury with first degree murder.
 Details of the murder itself were not released at the time.

 Hoffman's story garnered many news headlines including a page on the Tallahassee Democrat website dedicated to information surrounding her death.

 20/20 covered the story on July 25, 2008, and Dateline NBC covered it on January 16, 2009.

 On December 17, 2009, which would have been Hoffman's 25th birthday, Bradshaw, one of the murder suspects, was found guilty of first-degree murder with robbery and sentenced to life imprisonment without parole plus 30 years (concurrent).
-Green was also convicted of Hoffman's murder and sentenced to life in prison.
+On November 11, 2010, Green pleaded no contest to second-degree murder and robbery with a firearm and was sentenced to life in prison without parole.